marconetto/2024hpcsummitv1/batchazureportal/paralleljob/README2.md

 3. Select the storage account you created and click save.

-Go to storage account page
-Navigate to the Access Keys from the left navigation pane Copy the storage account name and Key1 key.
+Go to storage account page.
+Navigate to the Access Keys from the left navigation pane.
+Copy the storage account name and 'Key1' key.
 Keep them handy for the next part.

 ### Create a Job and parallel tasks
-   1. Go to the batch accoutn and Create a job. name it as "yourinitials"-ffmpegdemo
+   1. Go to the batch accoutn and Create a job. name it as "yourinitials"-ffmpegdemo.
-   2. Add a task in the job, and name it as task1
+   2. Add a task in the job, and name it as task1.
    3. Enter the command in command line as given below (replace the storage account and storage account key)

 ```